Porting Tekkotsu

 DataSourceArchitecture

-The DataSource ("Foo.A") in the upper right is receiving sensor data, and has indicated it is providing feedback for some of the outputs.
-Its payload is passed to the Main process, which inserts it into WorldState and notifies behaviors of the new data.
-Meanwhile, the Motion process continues to supply (open-loop) feedback for the remaining outputs which are not sensed by Foo.A (nor any other data source).
+The DataSource in the upper left receives sensor data, and has indicated it is providing feedback for two of the three outputs.
+The Motion process continues to supply (open-loop) feedback for any outputs which are not sensed by a data source.

 New Platforms toggle content display